I see long waiting times for my agents, what can I do?

-As a result, the agent is already in outbound call state when the calling starts.
+As a result, the agent is already in an outbound call state when the calling starts.
 However, that doesn’t mean that the agent already has someone on the other end of the line.
 The waiting time will still be added until there is an actual “connect” on the ISDN line/SIP Channel.

-In predictive dialling mode, the agent remains in the ready state while calls are being started in the background by the system.
+In predictive dialling mode, the agent remains in the ready state, while calls are being started in the background by the system.
 The waiting time is added until a contact picks up the phone and starts talking.
 Only at this very moment, the call will be passed on to the agent.
-On agent side, the ringing sound stops and his task pops up.
+On agent side, the ringing sound stops and the task pops up.
 On Supervisor you can see the agent state in outbound call.